 The dishes are decadent — if not especially difficult to make

 So what’s on the menu?
-First off, let’s check in with Charles — who very helpfully shared his much-loved recipe for Cheesy Baked Eggs on the Clarence House Instagram earlier this year.
+First off, let’s check in with King Charles — who very helpfully shared his much-loved recipe for Cheesy Baked Eggs on the Clarence House Instagram a couple of years ago.
 “One thing that undoubtedly brings many of us great comfort is good food,” the Prince of Wales wrote.
 “It is, therefore, deeply troubling to learn that this crisis risks destroying one of the most wonderful joys in life — British cheese!”

 And boy does Charles love cheese.
 Our heir apparent has two separate warrants out to UK cheesemongers — Paxton & Whitfield and Charles Martell & Son — and his eggy brunch recipe combines spinach, eggs and tomatoes with a good chunk of both soft Tunworth and hard Old Winchester cheeses.

 Of course, eggs in general — from Devilled to Florentine by way of Benedict — are a mainstay of brunch.
-And a warrant from the Queen has given Noble Foods the nod to provide these essentials to the royal household (Eggs Royale, there’s another one).
+And a warrant from Queen Elizabeth II once gave Noble Foods the nod to provide these essentials to the royal household (Eggs Royale, there’s another one).
 Bacon, too, is a brunching classic — and the crown have issued warrants to Denhay Farms, Donald Russell and Dukeshill Ham to ensure they get the crispiest, tastiest, most regal rashers in this green and pleasant land.
 So, when you’re looking to buy your basics, you know where to look.

 Your bread, another basic, could come from one of four brands — including Chalmer’s Bakery and The Bread Factory.
 And, once you turn it into toast, you should be slathering it with one of the many sweet, zesty preserves jarred by Wilkin & Sons.
 “It’s an absolute honour for us to continue to hold a royal warrant since 1911,” Scott Goodfellow, joint managing director of Wilkin & Sons, tells Gentleman’s Journal.
 A traditional marmalade, such as Wilkin & Sons’ ‘Old Times’ Orange, was revealed in palace papers in 2008 to be a particular favourite of the older royals.

-And so we come to Prince Philip, who — as with most other aspects of his life — has very singular tastes when it comes to brunching.
-Thank goodness there are seven royal warrant-holding butchers on the books, because the Duke of Edinburgh enjoys kidneys for his mid-morning meal, along with the odd omelette (those Noble Foods eggs again, we dare say).
+And so we come to the late Prince Philip, who — as with most other aspects of his life — had very singular tastes when it comes to brunching.
+Thank goodness there are seven royal warrant-holding butchers on the books, because the Duke of Edinburgh used to enjoy kidneys for his mid-morning meal, along with the odd omelette (those Noble Foods eggs again, we dare say).
 If you’re feeling adventurous, follow suit.
 We’re sticking with a bacon sandwich…

 Tunworth Soft Cheese